 Rather than a single simulation format, the platform gives programs the flexibility to deploy targeted cases by competency and stage of training, mirroring how clinical readiness actually develops across a residency year.
 Programs can assign:

-- Clinical skills cases that develop fluency in high-yield presentations, reinforcing adaptive reasoning as patient data evolves: labs, imaging, treatment response, and clinical status
+- Clinical skills cases that develop fluency in high-yield presentations, reinforcing adaptive reasoning as patient data evolves: labs, imaging, treatment response, and clinical status.

-- Communication cases that give residents structured practice in handoffs, consults, escalations, and difficult clinical conversations — the same skills ABEM now formally scores
+- Communication cases that give residents structured practice in handoffs, consults, escalations, and difficult clinical conversations — the same skills ABEM now formally scores.

 The result is a board prep strategy that isn't front-loaded into a pre-exam sprint.
 Programs can build clinical mastery continuously across training years.